nopnop2002/Arduino-STM32-Ethernet-LAN8720/README.md

 # Other examples
 There is other examples provided by STM.
-To use these, hal_conf_extra.h is required.
+To use these you need to add hal_conf_extra.h.
 https://github.com/stm32duino/STM32Ethernet/tree/main/examples